LHNCBC/lforms/sdc-support.md

 See https://build.fhir.org/ig/HL7/sdc/rendering.html for descriptions of these fields.
 * rendering-style:  on item.text and prefix
-* rendering-xhtml:  on item.text, but only for itemControl of type "help"
+* rendering-xhtml:  on item.text, but only for itemControl of type "help", and it does not perform any sanization, and allows any HTML, so please consider security issues before using.
 * hidden
 * itemControl:  Support for types:  gtable, table, drop-down, autocomplete, radio-button, check-box, help.
 Note that type "list" is the default type of